What crisis supports are available in Peel?

 Crisis is the onset of an emotional disturbance or situational distress which may be cumulative and result in:

-• Such crisis may result in putting the person at risk of potential harm to themselves or others
+Such crisis may result in putting the person at risk of potential harm to themselves or others

 Crisis Intervention

 Crisis intervention programs, including PCCN, aim to uncover the roots of the crisis situation and stabilize.
-Each crisis support plan will be different for any given individual, recognizing varying needs, perceptions and available resources.
+Each crisis support plan will be different for any given person, recognizing varying needs, perceptions and available resources.

 3. Identify the dimensions or aspects of the presenting problem